 A full-time student is one who is enrolled in 12 or more hours of course work per term.
 Average full-time enrollment for most students will vary between 16 and 21 hours of credit.
-Students who wish to carry more than 22 credit hours must have approval from their academic advisor unless their curriculum requirements, as stated in the Catalog, require more than 22 hours in a particular term.
+Students who wish to carry more than 22 credit hours for Fall and Spring semester or 9 hours for Summer semester must have approval from their academic advisor unless their curriculum requirements, as stated in the Catalog, require more than 22 hours in a particular term.
 This includes all credit hours from concurrent enrollment arrangements with other post-secondary institutions.
 Course schedules and course loads should be carefully planned through consultation with a counselor and approved by the student's faculty advisor and the Vice President of Instruction and Student Services.